Home › Agencies ›Departments »

 - Even if you are not bitten, if you are in contact with a wild animal, wash the body part with soap and warm water and contact your physician.

-- Any pet owner who wishes to license their animal for the first time may do so without a summons or late fee.
-Bring proof of rabies vaccine good through 12/31/14.
+- Any Madison pet owner who wishes to renew or license their dog or cat for the first time may do so on December 6 at the Madison clinic.
 Neutered animals cost $15, un-neutered cost $18.